-Joint Commission Puts Never Events in the Spotlight Again10.21.13 by Marty Stempniak Staff Writer
+Joint Commission Puts Never Events in the Spotlight Again10.21.13 by Marty Stempniak H&HN Staff Writer

 Sentinel Event Alert urges hospitals to take precautions, avoid unintended retained foreign objects.

 It seems like a simple concept.
 Make sure that you've got everything before you stitch up a patient who's under the knife.
 But doctors and other members of the surgical team continue to leave sponges or other items inside of their subjects, risking harm or even death.